 CBD and animals

 All vertebrate organisms have an endocannabinoid system, including mammals, birds, reptiles, and fish.
 Even some invertebrates, such as mussels, leeches, and sea urchins, have endocannabinoid systems.

 CBD has a similar effect on mammals as it does on humans.
-Because of this pet-owners are increasingly turning to CBD products to help their dogs and cats with common inflammatory problems such as anxiety and arthritis.
+Because of this pet-owners are increasingly turning to CBD oil for their dogs and cats to help with common inflammatory problems such as anxiety and arthritis.